semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="auto-cancel-stops-workflow">Why does my workflow stop without explanation?</summary>
+  <summary id="why-does-my-workflow-stop-without-explanation">Why does my workflow stop without explanation?</summary>
   <p>

 The workflow might have been stopped by the <a href="https://docs.semaphoreci.com/essentials/auto-cancel-previous-pipelines-on-a-new-push/">auto_cancel</a> feature.
 There are two <code>auto-cancel</code> strategies: <i>running</i> and <i>queued</i>.